a16z-infra/companion-app/README.md

 g. **Steamship API key**

-You can connect Steamship agent instance as if it were an LLM with personality, vector storage, and tools built-in.
+You can connect a Steamship agent instance as if it were an LLM with personality, vector storage, and tools built-in.
 To do so:

 - Sign in to [Steamship](https://steamship.com/account)
 - Copy the API key from your account settings page